 - an efficient way to share and collaborate on tasks with team members

 - a willingness to “schedule” time slots in order to fulfil tasks

 - an ability to track progress on tasks

 - a better understanding of whether a task can or should be delegated

 - a tool that never forgets your tasks!

-There are a number of best practices to follow to ensure to-do list apps are used effectively.
+There are a number of best practices to follow to use to-do list apps effectively.
 Otherwise, they risk making you less productive.
-Make sure to review the linked article to prevent this from happening so that you can reap the benefits!
+Review the linked article to prevent this from happening so that you can reap the benefits!